varigence/docs/bimlflex/technology-synapse/synapse-implementation.md

 A **BimlFlex Connection** is configured by logical role.
 If the same physical database is to participate in multiple **Integration Stages** then a **BimlFlex Connection** will need to be configured for each.

-When using Azure Synapse as the **Target Warehouse Environment** it is recommended`*` that you use the same database for storage and separate the layers via schema and naming conventions.

-> `*`: Unless specific organizational or architectural concerns are preventing such.
+When using Azure Synapse as the **Target Warehouse Environment** it is recommended`*` that you use the same database for storage and separate the layers via schema and naming conventions, unless specific organizational or architectural concerns are preventing this.

 This may result in the **Staging Area**, **Persistent Staging Area**, **Raw Data Vault** and **Data Mart** all pointing to the same database.